thanhdtran/SDMR/README.md

 # SDMR
 This repo contains source code for our paper: "Signed Distance-based Deep Memory Recommender" published in WWW 2019 (TheWebConf 2019).
-This source code is coming soon (expect to be pushed before May 20)!

 # DATA FORMAT:
 - Same as "Neural Collaborative Filtering" paper (https://arxiv.org/abs/1708.05031).